Page

 main VHF scheme will continue to employ the CQM6000 as a vehicle set up

-until migration to the O2 Airwave national public safety radio network.
+until migration to the O2 Airwave national public safety radio network Update: The VHF scheme and MetRadio UHF system have now been replaced by Airwave. |

 |||